lucamodica/Algorithms-and-Data-Structures-project/README.md

 # Algorithms-and-Data-Structures

-Exercises in C and Java language about constructing algorithms and handling data structures, with several studies that ranged from the complexity of each methods to other particular design choices.
-The contexts of the exercises are the following:
+Project in C and Java languages about constructing algorithms and handling data structures, with several studies that ranged from the complexity of each methods to other particular design choices.
+The contexts of the exercises involved by the activity are the following:

 - **`Exercise 1`**: hybrid sorting algorithm that uses both the merge sort and the insertion sort with binary search.
 - **`Exercise 2`**: edit distance algorithm, which computes the number of characters needed to remove/inserted to tranform a string to another.
 There are 2 version: a naive-recursive one, and another made with dynamic programming technique to reduce the complexity of the previous version.